wikindx/wikindx/website/web/src/content/sharing/cms.md

 2. You can select the bibliographic style used by adding, for example, the following to the querystring `&bibStyle=HARVARD`.
-Without this, the default bibliographic style set in admin panel will be used.
+Without this, the default bibliographic style set in the WIKINDX admin panel will be used.

 3. $string will contain not only the formatted text block but will also contain an appended bibliography of the citations in the text.